simplex-chat/simplex-chat/docs/protocol/simplex-chat.md

 `x.grp.inv` message is sent to invite contact to the group via contact's direct connection and includes group member connection address.
 This message MUST only be sent by members with `admin` or `owner` role.
 Optional `groupLinkId` is included when this message is sent to contacts connected via the user's group link.
 This identifier is a random byte sequence, with no global or even local uniqueness - it is only used for the user's invitations to a given group to provide confirmation to the contact that the group invitation is for the same group the contact was connecting to via the group link, so that the invitation can be automatically accepted by the contact - the contact compares it with the group link id contained in the group link uri's data field.

 `x.grp.acpt` message is sent as part of group member connection handshake, only to the inviting user.

+`x.grp.link.inv` message is sent as part of connection handshake to member joining via group link, and contains group profile and initial information about inviting and joining member.

+`x.grp.link.mem` message is sent as part of connection handshake to member joining via group link, and contains remaining information about inviting member.

 `x.grp.mem.new` message is sent by the inviting user to all connected members (and scheduled as pending to all announced but not yet connected members) to announce a new member to the existing members.
 This message MUST only be sent by members with `admin` or `owner` role.
 Receiving clients MUST ignore this message if it is received from member with `member` role.